davemers0160/robot/README.md

 This code repository is the official code for the 2020 Director's Cup Robotic Challenge.
 The code is targeted towards the Nvidia Jetson Xavier running the Nvidia Jetpack 4.3.

+The Jetson Xavier Jetpack needs to be installed first before the rest of the code can be installed.

 ## Dependencies

-The code in this repository has the following dependecies
+The code in this repository has the following dependecies:

 1. [CMake v2.8.12+](https://cmake.org/download/ )
 2. [dlib library v19.19+](http://dlib.net/ )